 We must make certain estimates and judgments in determining income tax expense for financial statement purposes.
 These estimates and judgments occur in the calculation of tax credits, benefits, and deductions, and in the calculation of certain tax assets and liabilities, which arise from differences in the timing of the recognition of revenue and expense for tax and financial statement purposes, as well as the interest and penalties relating to these uncertain tax positions.
-We assessed the likelihood of the realization of deferred tax assets and concluded that a valuation allowance is needed to reserve the amount of the deferred tax assets that may not be realized due to the expiration of certain state credit carrypack, years in the impacted state jurisdictions that can be used to absorb net operating losses and taxable income in future years.
+We assessed the likelihood of the realization of deferred tax assets and concluded that a valuation allowance is needed to reserve the amount of the deferred tax assets that may not be realized due to the expiration of certain state credit carryovers.
+In reaching our conclusion, we evaluated certain relevant criteria including the existence of deferred tax liabilities that can be used to absorb deferred tax assets, the taxable income in prior carryback years in the impacted state jurisdictions that can be used to absorb net operating losses and taxable income in future years.
 Our judgments regarding future profitability may change due to future market conditions, changes in U.S. or international tax laws and other factors.
-These changes, if any, may require material adjustments to these deferred tax assets, resulting in a reduction in a subsequent period.
+These changes, if any, may require material adjustments to these deferred tax assets, resulting in a reduction in net income or an increase in net loss in the period when such determinations are made, which in turn, may result in an increase or decrease to our tax provision in a subsequent period.

 On November 4, 2007 (the first day of our 2008 fiscal year), we adopted FASB Interpretation No. 48, Accounting for Uncertainty in Income Taxes - an interpretation of FASB Statement No. 109 (FIN 48).
 FIN 48 differs from the prior standards in that it requires companies to determine that it is "more likely than not" that a tax position will be sustained by the appropriate taxing authorities before any benefit can be recorded in the financial statements.
 An uncertain income tax position is not recognized if it has less than a 50% likelihood of being sustained.
 For those tax positions where it is more likely than not that a tax benefit will be sustained, we have recorded the largest amount of tax benefit with a greater than 50 percent likelihood of being realized upon ultimate settlement with a taxing authority that has full knowledge of all relevant information.
-For those income tax positions where it is not more likely than not that a tax benefit will be sustained, no tax benefit to changes in known facts or circumstances, changes in tax law, effectively settled issues under audit, and new audit activity.
+For those income tax positions where it is not more likely than not that a tax benefit will be sustained in the financial statements.
+We reevaluate these uncertain tax positions on a quarterly basis.
+This evaluation is based on factors including, but not limited to, changes in known facts or circumstances, changes in tax law, effectively settled issues under audit, and new audit activity.
 A change in these factors would result in the recognition of a tax benefit or an additional charge to the tax provision.